ShunyangLi/starter-hugo-research-group/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Head
+  - Head of DKR
-  - Professor
-  - Collaborators
+  - Academic Members
-  - Joint Professor
+  - Adjoint Professor
   - Research Fellows
+  - PhD Students
+  - MPhil Students
   - Lecturer
   - Postdoc
 design: